Columbus Women’s Rehab Focuses on the Total Person

 Why Choose Columbus Women’s Rehab First?

-Columbus Women’s Rehab, part of Adult & Teen Challenge, differs from typical quick programs you hear so much about.
+Columbus Women’s Rehab, part of Teen Challenge Southeast, differs from typical quick programs you hear so much about.
 Short-term “revolving door” programs are visited again and again by relapsed addicts, temporarily solving the addiction, but never solving the core of the problem so the addiction comes right back again.
 So, the addict has to return to rehabs again and again, costing them, their insurance carrier, or their family tens of thousands of dollars each time.
-Every day, Adult and Teen Challenge centers enroll individuals who have previously attended many short-term rehabs, without success.
-They should have come to Adult and Teen Challenge first!
+Every day, Teen Challenge Southeast adult rehab centers enroll individuals who have previously attended many short-term rehabs, without success.
+They should have come to Teen Challenge first!

 Will Forced Avoidance of Substances Solve the Problem?

-Adult and Teen Challenge centers also teach responsibility, work ethic, and pride in work.
+Teen Challenge Southeast adult centers also teach responsibility, work ethic, and pride in work.
 More importantly, they instill truthfulness and trustworthiness in each individual, which are the cornerstones of relationships and responsibilities.

 Columbus Women’s Rehab’s Definition of Addiction